Protecting Windows 10 and other devices with Microsoft Defender for Endpoint

 Next, we need to make sure Microsoft Defender SmartScreen and Microsoft Defender Exploit Guard Network protection are both enabled.
 Let's create a device configuration profile to do that now.

-1. Go to Microsoft Endpoint Manager admin center > Devices > Configuration profiles > Create profile.
+1. Go to Microsoft Endpoint Manager admin center > Devices > Configuration profiles > Create a profile.
 Set the Platform to Windows 10 and later.
 Set the Profile type to Templates.
 Click Endpoint protection > Create.